dsp-jetpack/JetPack/doc/deployment_guide.md

 #       5. To enable DVR, for Storage and Floating networks that share a single bond, choose 5_port/nic_environment.yaml.
 #          If a separate bond is required for Floating network on compute nodes, choose dvr_7_port/nic_environment.yaml.
 nic_env_file=5_port/nic_environment.yaml

+# In case of ovs-dpdk_7_port, ovs-dpdk_9_port or ovs-dpdk_sriov_9_port
+# Choose the appropriate driver for the NICs being used.
+For Intel, use "vfio-pci"
+# and for Mellanox use "mlx5_core"
+# The Following line should be commented out if ovs_dpdk_enable is set to false
+#HostNicDriver=mlx5_core

 # Interfaces and bonding options per node type.
 # When using any 4 port NIC configuration, comment out or delete the